marijnh/Eloquent-JavaScript/04_data.md

 ## Summary

-Objects and arrays (which are a specific kind of object) provide ways to group several values into a single value.
-Conceptually, this allows us to put a bunch of related things in a bag and run around with the bag, instead of wrapping our arms around all of the individual things and trying to hold on to them separately.
+Objects and arrays provide ways to group several values into a single value.
+This allows us to put a bunch of related things in a bag and run around with the bag instead of wrapping our arms around all of the individual things and trying to hold on to them separately.

-Most values in JavaScript have properties, the exceptions being `null` and `undefined`.
+Most values in JavaScript have properties, with the exceptions being `null` and `undefined`.
 Properties are accessed using `value.prop` or `value["prop"]`.
 Objects tend to use names for their properties and store more or less a fixed set of them.
 Arrays, on the other hand, usually contain varying amounts of conceptually identical values and use numbers (starting from 0) as the names of their properties.

 There _are_ some named properties in arrays, such as `length` and a number of methods.
-Methods are functions that live in properties and (usually) act on the value they are a property of.
+Methods are functions that live in properties and (usually) act on the value of which they are a property.

-You can iterate over arrays using a special kind of `for` loop—`for (let element of array)`.
+You can iterate over arrays using a special kind of `for` loop: `for (let element of array)`.

 ## Exercises